-There are 4 components to a behaviour consultation:
+There are four components to a behaviour consultation:

-1. Diagnosis: In order to explain why your pet might be exhibiting his or her problem(s), we must first determine the cause as well as any factors that might be reinforcing or aggravating the situation.
+Diagnosis: to explain why your pet might be exhibiting his or her problem(s), we must first determine the cause as well as any factors that might be reinforcing or aggravating the situation.
 Our diagnosis will be based on the information you provide in your questionnaire, the information you provide at the visit, and observation of your pet’s behaviour at our clinic.
-We also advise that whenever possible, that you collect a videotape or recording of the problem so that we can best assess the pet's actions as well as your interactions.
-If there is the possibility of an underlying medical problem, additional diagnostic tests may be recommended.
+We also advise that, whenever possible, you capture videos of the problem so that we can best assess the pet's actions as well as your interactions.
+If an underlying medical problem exists, additional diagnostic tests may be recommended.

-3. Treatment plan: Next, we will help you to implement a treatment program that is suited to your pet and your household.
-Often by achieving a better understanding of canine and feline behaviour, and how pets learn, you will be able to better understand how to manage the problem.
+Treatment plan: next, we will help you implement a treatment program suited to your pet and your household.
+Often by achieving a better understanding of canine and feline behaviour and how pets learn, you will be able to understand better how to manage the problem.
 A treatment program generally involves behaviour modification techniques based primarily on positive reinforcement and shaping (i.e. what to do and what not to do) and environmental management (i.e. adjustments to your environment to better manage the situation).
-We might also suggest the use of products such as a head halter, body harness or clicker to help modify your pet’s behaviour, or in some cases drugs, pheromones, or other natural products.
-Demonstration of products or techniques, videotapes, or handouts may also be utilized in our consultation.
-At the end of the visit we will provide you and your veterinarian with a printed summary of our suggestions and appropriate handouts or other support material.
+We might also suggest using products such as a head halter, body harness or clicker to help modify your pet’s behaviour, or in some cases, medications, pheromones, or other natural products.
+Following your appointment, we will provide you and your veterinarian with a complete behavioural and environmental management program.

-4. Followup: The final aspect of the consultation is the followup on the case, so that we help to guide you through the program and monitor the pet’s response.
-For most canine and feline cases, a follow-up visit will be scheduled within 1 to 2 months.
-Follow up visits are 50 minutes long.
-Telephone support for minor adjustments or modification to the initial program will also be available for the first 2 months following your visit, and these fees are included in the consultation price.
-If a trainer is required to assist in the implementation of the program we can help guide you in the selection of an appropriate trainer and, with your permission, will communicate our findings and suggestions.
+Follow-up: the final aspect of the consultation is the follow-up on the case so that we help to guide you through the program and monitor the pet’s response.
+Email support for minor adjustments or modifications to the initial program will also be available for the first two months following your visit.
+If a follow-up in-person visit is required, we will schedule a 50-minute follow-up visit.
+Our staff can also meet with you and provide you with hands-on help to implement training and behaviour modification.
+If you are working with a trainer to assist and guide you in the implementation of the program, we can help guide you in the selection of an appropriate trainer and, with your permission, will communicate our findings and suggestions.

 It is impractical for me to travel to your clinic.
-Can I schedule a telephone consultation?
+Can I schedule a remote consultation?

-Behaviour questionnaires - to be returned at least 2 days prior to your visit
+Behaviour questionnaires - to be returned at least SEVEN days before your visit

-Please download a copy of our canine or feline forms from the links below and return them by mail or FAX to our clinic so that they arrive at least two business days prior to your appointment.
-These forms have been designed to be filled out on your computer and emailed to firstname.lastname@example.org OR they can be printed, filled out and scanned or FAXed to 905-881-6726.
-Please contact us at 905-881-2752 or by email at email@example.com if you would like to schedule an appointment.
+Please download a copy of our canine or feline forms from the links below and return them by email to our clinic so that they arrive at least SEVEN days before your appointment.
+These forms have been designed to be filled out on your computer and emailed to email@example.com.
+Please contact us at 905-881-2752 or by email at firstname.lastname@example.org if you would like to schedule an appointment.